saman7117/Proxy/README.md

     for path in self.server.files_dir.iterdir():
         if path.is_file():
             files.append(path.name)
+    if not files:
+        self._send_err("no files available")
+        return
     response = "OK\n" + "\n".join(files) + "\nEND\n"
     self.request.sendall(response.encode("utf-8"))
 ```

-Walks the configured `files_dir`, filters out non-files (so directory names or sockets don’t leak), builds a deterministic response (`OK`, filenames, `END`).
+Walks the configured `files_dir`, filters out non-files (so directory names or sockets don’t leak), and short-circuits with `ERR no files available` when the directory is empty to give the client a clear signal.
+Otherwise, builds a deterministic response (`OK`, filenames, `END`).
 The explicit `END` marker is crucial because TCP is stream-based—without it the client wouldn’t know when the list ends.

 **Download file**